 The design expression of VWC is derived from a modern and innovative interpretation of the surrounding heritage context.
 In order to integrate the Centre into the landscape, the existing heritage flagstaff and retaining walls were extended down into the new plaza.
 Designating the entrance and exit are Vaux inspired elliptical archways carved into the forecourt walls, reminiscent of classic landscape bridges and port-cochères.
 Framing the doors is a recessed “garden gate” façade of softly articulated woven bronze patterns – a modern take on existing Ruskin neo-gothic detailing on Parliament Hill.

 Upon entering the gates, visitors are faced with the full breadth and scale of the VWC expansion below.
-One of the biggest challenges of the project was introducing a feeling of lightness and verticality within the constraints of the restricted underground floor heights, limited natural light, and highly robust constructon and security requirements.
+One of the biggest challenges of the project was introducing a feeling of lightness and verticality within the constraints of the restricted underground floor heights, limited natural light, and highly robust construction and security requirements.
 Taking cues from the soaring, upward movement of Gothic architecture, honed and pleated Danby marble clad columns reach up to support dramatic cross and barrel vaults of white plaster as visitors descend.
 Spaces are further defined by Adair limestone walls, bright terrazzo flooring, white oak finishes, and bronze accents to reflect as much light as possible.
 A finesse in detail and finishes diminish the visual weight of underground structural elements to a more human scale.

-Moriyama & Teshima Architects (design consultant) in association with IBI Group (prime consultant)
+Moriyama Teshima Architects (design consultant) in association with Arcadis (formerly “IBI Group”) (prime consultant)

 Moriyama Teshima Architects: